Locally Gentle State Certification for High Dimensional Quantum Systems: Main Results

 \section{Main Results}

 We now state our main result, which establishes the fundamental limit for quantum state certification under local gentleness constraints and give a short description of the main technical difficulties of our contributions.
-The following Theorem synthesizes the upper bound (Theorem \ref{thm::upper_bound}) and the matching lower bound (Theorem \ref{thm::lower_bound}).
+The following Theorem is a consequence of the more general upper bound in Theorem \ref{thm::upper_bound} and the matching lower bound in Theorem \ref{thm::lower_bound}, for locally-$\alpha$-gentle quantum state certification in a simplified form.

 \begin{theorem*}[Minimax Sample Complexity] Consider the testing task $H_0: \rho = \rho_0$ versus $H_1: \norm{\rho - \rho_0}_{\mathrm{tr}} > \epsilon$, where $\rho_0 = \frac{1}{d}\mathbbm{1}$ is the maximally mixed state.
 Then, a total number of